golioth/developer-training/website/docs/magtag-training/README.md

 ---
+id: zephyr-training
-sidebar_position: 1
+sidebar_position: -1
+title: Zephyr Training
 ---

-# Developer Training Overview
+# Zephyr Training Overview

 ## What is this training all about?